nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect add commands to try: `add n/James! <other valid params>`, `add <one invalid param amongst other valid params>`, `...`.<br>
        Expected: Similar to previous.

+### Find a contact
+1. Find a contact by name

+    1. Prerequisites: Multiple contacts in the list with at least one contact named Roy.

+    1. Test case: `find n/Roy`<br>
+       Expected: Display contacts with name Roy.
+Number of contacts found shown in the status message.
+    1. Test case: `find n/roy!`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect untag commands to try: `find`, `find n/<non existent name>`, `...`.<br>
+       Expected: Similar to previous.

+1. Find a contact by tag
+    1. Prerequisites: Multiple contacts in the list with one contact having tag name colleagues and one with tag name Colleagues.

+    1. Test case: `find t/Colleagues`<br>
+       Expected: Display contacts with tag colleagues.
+Number of contacts found shown in the status message.
+    1. Test case: `find c/ t/Colleagues`<br>
+       Expected: Display contacts with tag Colleagues (case-sensitive).
+Number of contacts found shown in the status message.
+    1. Test case: `find t/123!`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect untag commands to try: `find`, `find t/<non existent tag>`, `find t/<non existent tag> c/`, `...`.<br>
+       Expected: Similar to previous.

 ### Deleting a contact

 1. Deleting a contact while all contacts are being shown